GitCodeK/Calculator_HW1/README.md

 - 200 : OK (Right Respond)
 - 400 : divided by 0
 - 401 : Bad Request (Undefine Mathematical expressions form)
+- 429 : Not Pair of Number & operation
 - 502 : Checksum Error

 Use Checksum to ensure you're sending the correct value.